sccn/sccn.github.io/others/TIPS_and_FAQ.md

 I am currently using ica to correct for artifacts.
-In the past I've visually inspected each single-trial epoch separately, indentified those trials with artifact activity, and then trained ICA on each trial separately to identify and remove artifactual components.
+In the past I've visually inspected each single-trial epoch separately, identified those trials with artifact activity, and then trained ICA on each trial separately to identify and remove artifactual components.
 As, you can imagine this process is extremely time consuming.
 Is it effective to train ICA on multiple or all concatenated trials at once,